aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/deconvolution-mode/_index.md

 ## 2. BarcodeQualityMode – quality analysis profile

-`BarcodeQualityMode` defines how deeply the engine analyzes barcode quality and which internal methods are enabled.
+`BarcodeQualityMode` selects and enables recognition methods depending on the expected barcode quality.
+For lower-quality barcodes it turns on heavier, more tolerant algorithms, which improves robustness but slows recognition.

 Supported values: